ESE-Peasy/PosturePerfection/README.md

 sh PosturePerfection_install.sh
 ```

-**We have provided a short user manual [here](https://ese-peasy.github.io/PosturePerfection/instructions.html) that will guide you through usage of the application.**
+**We have provided a short user manual [here](https://ese-peasy.github.io/PosturePerfection/instructions.html) that will guide you through usage of the application.
+Ths includes how to install the notification client, which you may want to run on a separate device.**

 The installation currently only works on Linux machines.
 In particular, we test the software on the following: